Jackson–Medgar Wiley Evers International Airport: Recent air service

-Governance
+Airport operations

 Previously, the city of Jackson, like other Mississippi cities, had control of the airport through the Jackson Municipal Airport Authority, controlled by a board with five people.
 Governor of Mississippi Phil Bryant signed Senate Bill 2162 into law in 2016 to give control to a new board of nine people with two appointed by the city government.
 The Jackson airport board sued on the basis of racial discrimination as the city is majority black; the 5th U.S. Circuit Court of Appeals ruled against the Jackson board in August 2019.
 People supporting the takeover argued that the municipalities next to the airport should have power over its governance.

 Facilities

+The airport is within a non-contiguous portion of the Jackson city limits, and in Rankin County.

 The airport has an L-shaped terminal, with the ramp extending north.
 The west concourse, with gates 15–19, extends nearly straight from the central part of the terminal with ticket counters, while the east concourse (gates 1–4) extends north at the other end of the terminal building.
 In the 1980s, United Airlines operated flights from gate 6, almost directly behind the ticket counters; however, when the airport was renovated in the early 1990s, gate 6 was converted into an observation deck.

 The Mississippi Musicians Hall of Fame museum is located at the airport.

 The airport covers 3381 acre at an elevation of 346 ft.
 It has two runways, 16L/34R and 16R/34L, each 8,500 × 150 ft asphalt.

 Five new jetways were installed in February 2011: two on the east Concourse (gates 3 and 4) and three on the west Concourse (gates 15, 17, and 19).
 Recent improvements include a new covered garage for long-term parking.